msaari/relevanssi/readme.txt

 * Mohib Ebrahim for relentless bug hunting.

 == Changelog ==

+= 3.5.10 =
+* Some users got a fatal parse error.
+That shouldn't happen anymore.
+* FacetWP users ran into trouble, as `relevanssi_do_query()` started to explicitly expect a WP_Query object in version 1.15.0.
+That expectation is removed; it's still highly recommended for future compatibility that you use WP_Query objects.
+* Small bug fix: `get_current_screen()` is now only used when it's available to avoid occasional fatal errors.
+* Error messages from `DOING_AJAX` being undefined should be removed.

 = 3.5.9.1 =
 * WP.org plugin repo didn't like 3.5.9 for some reason, hoping to have better luck with this.